 - Weigh the cost and environmental impacts of suppression actions against the economic, social, and/or resource values warranting protection.
-Consider risk to firefighters and the public in all fire management decisions. - To the extent possible, minimum impact suppression tactics should be used.
-Firelines will be constructed in a manner that minimizes erosion and will follow natural contours wherever possible.
-Indirect attack will be used to the extent practical.
+Consider risk to firefighters and the public in all fire management decisions. - To the extent possible, use minimum impact suppression tactics.
+Wherever possible, construct firelines in a manner that minimizes erosion and follows natural contours.
+Use indirect attack to the extent practical.
 A suppression repair plan for wildfire suppression activity damage, as approved by the Jurisdictional Agency(ies), must be completed before the final demobilization occurs. - Locate base camps, spike camps, staging areas, helispots, and other incident support areas in natural clearings if possible and minimize their visible footprint consistent with operational need and safety requirements.
 Make Jurisdictional Agencies aware of all support areas located on their lands.
 Keep these areas clean so as not to attract animals and ensure all unused supplies including fuel, oil, food, etc. are removed prior to demobilization of the incident.
-Exceptions must be explicitly authorized by the Jurisdictional Agency. - Support areas on private lands or Native Allotments require a land use agreement.
-No resources (e.g., firewood, etc.) will be removed from private lands or Native Allotments without an approved agreement.
-Agreements involving Native Allotments must be prepared by the BIA or the local BIA service provider. - The use of tracked or off-road vehicles requires approval by the Jurisdictional Agency(ies) prior to use.
+Exceptions must be explicitly authorized by the Jurisdictional Agency. - Incident support areas on private lands or Native allotments require a Land Use Agreement (LUA).
+Do not remove resources (e.g., firewood, etc.) from private lands or Native allotments without an approved LUA.
+The BIA or the local BIA service provider must prepare Land Use Agreements involving Native allotments. - The use of tracked or off-road vehicles requires approval by the Jurisdictional Agency(ies) prior to use.

-Alaska Interagency Wildland Fire Management Plan 2024 Review Page 20 of 48
+Alaska Interagency Wildland Fire Management Plan 2025 Review Page 21 of 52 Ch.
+3: Wildland Fire Operational Guidance